 Main Article Content

-Study of long term variability of temperature and rainfall in the context of climate change is of much importance particularly in the region where rainfed agriculture is predominant.
-Long term trends of temperature and rainfall have been investigated over Kolkata, India, a tropical region using gridded monthly precipitation and temperature data obtained from Global Precipitation and Climate Centre (GPCC V7) with 0.5° X 0.5° resolution for the period 1901 to 2014.
-Precipitation concentration index, coefficient of variation, rainfall anomaly have been calculated and Palmer drought severity index data have been analyzed.
-Furthermore, Mann-Kendall test and sen’s slope estimator have been used to detect time series trend.
-Annual temperature and rainfall have been increased with a rate of 0.0082°C/ year and 0.03 mm/ year respectively.
-Statistically significant increasing trend has been observed for most of the months for temperature and rainfall.
-Winter and monsoon period shows highest and lowest inter-annual variability respectively.
+Studies of temperature and rainfall long-term variability in the context of climate change are important, particularly in regions where rainfed agriculture is predominant.
+Long-term trends of temperature and rainfall have been determined for Kolkata, India (a tropical region) using gridded monthly data from the Global Precipitation and Climate Centre (GPCC v.
+7) with 0.5º × 0.5º resolution for the period 1901 to 2014.
+Precipitation concentration index, coefficient of variation, and rainfall anomaly have been calculated and Palmer drought severity index has been analyzed.
+Furthermore, the Mann-Kendall test and Sen’s slope estimate have been used to detect time series trend.
+Annual temperature and rainfall have increased at a rate of 0.0082ºC yr–1 and 0.03 mm yr–1, respectively.
+Most months show statistically significant increasing trends for temperature and rainfall.
 Rainfall with high precipitation concentration index (16-20) has been observed for the period 1951-1975 and 1976-2000.
-It has been observed that the number of years with dry conditions have been increased.
-However, the intensity of dryness is very near to zero.
-The information from this study will be helpful for the farmers to plan for resilient farming.
+The number of years with dry conditions has increased.
+However, the intensity of dryness is very close to zero.
+The information from this study will be helpful for farmers to plan for resilient farming.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Once an article is accepted for publication, the author(s) agree that, from that date on, the owner of the copyright of their work(s) is Atmósfera.

 Reproduction of the published articles (or sections thereof) for non-commercial purposes is permitted, as long as the source is provided and acknowledged.